- Explain tips for reading effectively in various disciplines (sciences, social sciences, and math)

 - What value judgments does the author make?
 What values does the author assume readers will share?
 What assumptions does the author make that may be contestable?

 - What is the author’s methodology?
-(Here you should be concerned not only with the methods used but the kinds of arguments implied or given about what methods are more or less appropriate.)
-What constitutes evidence in this reading?
-Know the author’s arguments by finding them in, or constructing them out of, sequences of sentences.
+In other words, be concerned not only with the methods used by the author but also with the kinds of arguments implied or given about what methods are more or less appropriate.

 - Determine which of the problems the author has solved and which she has not.
 Of those not solved, decide which the author knows she has failed to solve.
 If you disagree with the author, on what basis do you rest your disagreement?
 Is the author uninformed, misinformed, illogical, imprecise, or incomplete?
 Criticize fairly; do not pass judgment based on personal opinion, taste, or preference.
 Is the argument internally consistent?
 Does the evidence (both that presented by the author and other evidence in the field) support the argument?